School Info

 (End of Year)

-The percent of students in 5th grade 2023-2024 cohort who demonstrated grade-level performance or above on the NGSSS Science Assessment will increase from 59% in June of 2024 to 63% in June of 2025.
-Teachers will learn how to effectively utilize JJ’s Bootcamp and HMH Florida Science Grades 3-5 FSSA Review and Practice Book to improve 2025 science scores. $3,767.17 Science BOY and MOY assessments, the science department’s micro assessments, and classroom walk-throughs.
-Based on the 2024 NGSSS Science Assessment, we project a 4% increase from 59% to 63% in proficiency on the 2025 NGSSS Science Assessment contributing to our school obtaining the status of an “A”.
+The percent of students in the 5th grade 2024-2025 cohort who demonstrated grade-level performance or above on the NGSSS Science Assessment will increase from 67% in June of 2025 to 69% in June of 2026.
+Teachers will learn how to effectively utilize the District's new science curriculum, Discovery Education, to improve 2026 science scores.
+Science BOY and MOY assessments, the science department’s micro assessments, and classroom walk-throughs.
+Based on the 2025 NGSSS Science Assessment, we project a 2% increase, from 67% to 69% in proficiency on the 2026 NGSSS Science Assessment contributing to our school maintaining the status of an “A”.

 Evidence-based Interventions/Strategies

-Evidence-based Intervention/Strategy 1 Science coach will model components of an effective science block through the science department’s direction.
+Evidence-based Intervention/Strategy 1 Science coach will model components of an effective science block through the science department’s direction while supporting small groups based on quarterly data.

 Person(s) Responsible Administration, Coaches, and Teachers.